 If your pet is suffering from arthritis, Tampa Bay K9 Rehabilitation Center offers joint therapy for dogs.
-The cartilage that makes smooth movement possible becomes thinner as years go by and, eventually, dies.
+The cartilage that makes smooth movement possible becomes thinner as years go by and, eventually, dies or is eroded away.
 The cells then give off enzymes, which cause inflammation and complicate normal functioning.
-This degenerative condition commonly accompanies old age, and it makes even the most routine of actions unbearable.
+This degenerative condition commonly accompanies old age, and it makes even the most routine actions unbearable.
 Your furry friend needs relief, and we know you do not want to see them in chronic pain.
-Our team of medical professionals at our canine hospital will identify the best treatment plan to ensure a higher quality of life.
+Our team of medical professionals at our hospital will identify the best treatment plan to ensure a higher quality of life.

 Does My Dog Need Joint Therapy?

-Canines do slow down with age, but if your tail-wagging pal is too uncomfortable to jump up to his favorite spot beside you on the couch, you should consider programs that provide joint therapy for dogs.
-No blood or saliva test determines whether Rocky has osteoarthritis.
-There are plenty of indications that the condition is beginning to take hold, however.
-He may turn down his favorite game of fetch or only play for a few rounds of retrieval.
-His ability to accompany you on a run on your favorite Tampa trail may turn into a short, stiff walk around the block.
-Make an appointment with a medical professional if you notice that your canine companion is:
+Canines do slow down with age, but if your tail-wagging pal is too uncomfortable to jump up to his or her favorite spot beside you on the couch, you should consider programs that provide joint therapy for dogs.
+No blood or saliva test determines whether your pet has osteoarthritis.
+There are plenty of indications that the condition is beginning to take hold.
+He or she may turn down their favorite game of fetch or only play for a few rounds of retrieval.
+Their ability to accompany you on a run on your favorite trail may turn into a short, stiff walk around the block.
+Make an appointment with our office if you notice that your canine companion is:

 - Showing visible stiffness while moving